 The loss characteristics for this event are the same as for Terrorism: Rockefeller Plaza.
 Please see section 13.2 above for details.

 15 ALTERNATIVE SCENARIOS A & B

-Managing agents should report two further realistic events that represent a potential material impact to the syndicate, but are not listed in either the compulsory scenarios or those subject to the de minimis rules.
+Managing agents should report two further realistic events that represent the most material accumulation risks that are not already covered by compulsory or de minimis scenarios.
+Examples include: